numenta/nupic.research/nupic/research/frameworks/vernon/README.md

 Vernon
 ==============
-Vernon is a flexible framework to allow researchers to explore neural network models under a variety of learning paradigms including continuous, meta, and sparse learning.
+Vernon is a flexible framework to support different learning paradigms (unsupervised, supervised, continual, meta, etc.) using networks which are biologically inspired, including for example sparse neural networks.
 It is designed to be light-weight with a focus on mixin classes.

 Vernon is the creation of researchers at Numenta; note therefore that all of the caveats specified in the nupic.research README still apply.